September 14th - October 1st, 2020

 Thursday, September 24 (B, L, D)

-Today we will have an opportunity to meet and photograph the indigenous Himba people.
+Today we will have an opportunity to meet and photograph the indigenous Himba people in Swankopmund.
 These semi-nomadic herders are striking, an iconic image of Africa.

 Midday we will return to Windhoek.
 A casual BBQ dinner and beer at the famous Joe’s Beerhouse.
 Most likely we’ll be ready for a small break at this point, so we’ll spend two nights for some R&R at The Olive Exclusive All Suite Hotel.
 Experience luxury in Namibia’s capital city.
 Each suite in the hotel reflects a different region in Namibia and has its own lounge area with fireplace and wide glass doors which open onto a spacious deck where you can relax on a shady daybed.
 Indulge in a bubble bath with sweeping mountain views.